 For EDI to work,

-• Trading partners first need to agree on the types of documents to exchange, their formats and specifications.
+- Trading partners first need to agree on the types of documents to exchange, their formats, and specifications.
 Common EDI standards define formats for documents like purchase orders, invoices, and shipping notices.

-• Once standards are decided, organizations develop EDI mappings to translate the data in their internal systems into the agreed EDI formats and vice versa.
+- Once standards are decided, organizations develop EDI mappings to translate the data in their internal systems into the agreed EDI formats and vice versa.
 Specialized EDI software handles encoding and decoding data during transmissions.
 Partners then set up a connection channel to electronically exchange EDI documents.
 They can either connect their systems directly or transmit documents via an EDI network service provider.
 Partners also configure settings like data transfer schedules, communication protocols, and security measures.

-• When a sender prepares an EDI document to transmit, their EDI software encodes the data from their internal records into the agreed EDI format.
+- When a sender prepares an EDI document to transmit, their EDI software encodes the data from their internal records into the agreed EDI format.
 Things like product codes, order numbers, and amounts are converted.
-The encoded EDI document developed by EDI solution providers in USA is then electronically transmitted to the recipient’s system using the configured connection channel.
+The encoded EDI document developed by EDI solution providers in the USA is then electronically transmitted to the recipient’s system using the configured connection channel.

-• At the receiving end, the recipient’s EDI software decodes the electronic EDI document by converting it back into data their internal systems can process.
+- At the receiving end, the recipient’s EDI software decodes the electronic EDI document by converting it back into data their internal systems can process.
 The decoded data is then updated in the recipient’s applications.
 For example, a purchase order received via EDI can auto-populate fields in the recipient’s order management system.
 Companies are required to consider affordable EDI Solutions to maintain their profitability.

-• Errors in transmitted EDI documents are caught and corrected during decoding before updating recipient systems.
+- Errors in transmitted EDI documents are caught and corrected during decoding before updating recipient systems.
 Recipients also send EDI acknowledgments upon receiving error-free documents to confirm successful transmissions.

 What are the Benefits of EDI?